nilsmango/project7III/content/tap/manual/_index.md

 You do not need a Thunderbolt or USB 3 cable.
 A data-capable USB 2.0 cable is already fast enough for Tap.
 The important bit is the word <strong>data</strong>: a charge-only cable may charge your device, but it cannot create the MIDI connection.
 The USB-C cable supplied with your iPhone or iPad is suitable.

 #### 2.2.2 Windows: Wired MIDI interface setup
 This is the recommended Windows setup.
 It is wired, bidirectional, and does not rely on WiFi.
+But it needs two MIDI interfaces, the easiest setup for Windows probably is our new [Bluethoot MIDI setup](#2-2-5-windows-bluetooth-midi).
-Feeling brave?
+Feeling extra brave?
 Try the even more direct setup [below](#2-2-3-windows-experimental-direct-usb-midi-host-bridge) and let us know if it works for you!

 The connection is: